cmccarthy1/docs/docs/ml/toolkit/clustering/kdtree.md

 returns a k-d tree table with the following columns

 - `leaf` Boolean indicating if leaf 1b or node 0b
-- `left` Boolean indicating if node/leaf is to the left 1b or to the right 0b of the parent node
+- `left` Boolean indicating if node/leaf is to the left 1b or to the right 0b of its parent node
-- `self` Tree index
+- `self` Tree index of current node
-- `parent` Index of the parent node
+- `parent` Tree index of the parent node
-- `children` Indices of the nodes/leaves which branch from a node
+- `children` Tree indices of any child nodes/leaves
 - `axis` Splitting dimension from which the pivot value was obtained, e.g. x -> 0, y -> 1, z -> 2, etc.
 - `midval` Pivot/splitting value of each node - null if leaf has been reached
-- `idxs` Indices of data points contained in a leaf
+- `idxs` Indices (column in `data`) of datapoints contained in a leaf

 ```q
 q)show d:2 10#20?10.